bapike/cookbook_generator/README.md

 The program also __gives warnings on stderr__ for each tag that is not used in the LaTeX file (e.g., `Tag unused :Foo`).

-### Custom sizing information.
+### Custom sizing
 A few image files may be strangely sized, such as [a few images in the `sample/starters/Weird sizes` directory](sample/starters/Weird sizes).
-These may need to be given custom sizes so that the book looks and paginates reasonably.
+These may need to be given custom sizes so that the book good and paginates well.
 This is completely optional.
 See [the sample sizing file](sample/sizes.txt) for more information.

 The program __gives warnings on stderr__ for each size that is not used in the LaTeX file (e.g., `Size unused :Foo`).